vaakinmade/pywinscheduler/README.md

 # FootyAlert
 Got sick of repeatedly going on the bbc results page so I wrote an EPL and Man Utd fixture inboxer.
 Wrapped it in a windows service to run the scheduling job as a native OS task.
-Being a native windows service, footy-alert can be configured to automtically come on during windows start up.
+Being a native windows service, footyAlert can be configured to automtically come on during windows start up.
 It sends the fixtures and results to your inbox as scheduled without you lifting a finger.

 Will be looking to write in some international fixture support as well, especially since Nigeria's punched their Russia '18 ticket.